-Treatment for endometriosis is usually with medications or surgery.
-The approach you and your doctor choose will depend on the severity of your signs and symptoms and whether you hope to become pregnant.
+Treatment for endometriosis usually involves medication or surgery.
+The approach you and your doctor choose will depend on how severe your signs and symptoms are and whether you hope to become pregnant.

-Generally, doctors recommend trying conservative treatment approaches first, opting for surgery as a last resort.
+Doctors typically recommend trying conservative treatment approaches first, opting for surgery if initial treatment fails.

 If you find that taking the maximum dose of these medications doesn't provide full relief, you may need to try another approach to manage your signs and symptoms.